rossiny-o/ToDoListApp/README.md

 Welcome to my To-Do List App!
 This app was designed to help you manage your tasks and stay organized throughout the day.

+# Getting Started

+To view the live demo of the Baiart Store website, simply navigate to  https://rossiny-o.github.io/ToDoListApp in your web browser.

 # Features

 User-friendly interface: the app features a clean and intuitive design, making it easy to add, edit, and delete tasks.